 If a text is inserted in the text field, it is displayed for the entire duration of the object.
 If you do not want this, you can work with Text timing or alternatively Label the video 42 with a text object.

-The detailed setting options for text design can be found in the Text object properties stated chapter.

-Changing the Opacity is described in the chapter "Animated transparency" 357.
+The detailed setting options for text design can be found in the Text object properties set chapter.
+Opacity Changing the Opacity is described in the chapter "Animated transparency" 3021.
+27.8 Placeholders

-26.8 Placeholders